14 Must-See Europe Attractions & Unique Activities

 Blue Lagoon, Iceland: Geothermal spa for relaxation and rejuvenation, a top European destination.

 Plitvice Lakes National Park in Croatia is like walking through a dream.
 This UNESCO World Heritage Site features 16 turquoise lakes connected by waterfalls and wooden boardwalks.
-The water is crystal clear, and the changing shades—from teal to emerald—are unreal.
+The water is crystal clear, and the changing shades (from teal to emerald) are unreal.
+For these reasons, it’s one of the coolest things to see and do in Croatia.

 I visited in early fall, and the leaves were just starting to turn.
 Fewer crowds, cooler temps, and incredible photo ops.
 You can explore on foot or take the park’s electric boats and shuttle trains to cover more ground.
 It’s easy to spend a whole day here without even realizing it.